jayrap24/currency-converter/README.md

 # MoneyExchange
-A platform for US Resident travelers to help calculate the conversion of their US Dollars to another currency.
+A platform for US travelers to help calculate the conversion rate of their US Dollars to another currency.

 <h2>KEY TECHNOLOGIES USED</h2>
 <ul>